How Do We Know About Planets that are Far Away?

 Understanding Distant Planets: Methods and Techniques

 Studying planets that are far from Earth involves a variety of sophisticated techniques and tools.
-Here’s how astronomers and scientists are able to learn about these distant worlds:
+Here’s how astronomers and scientists can learn about these distant worlds:

 1. Observational Techniques